nikvoronin/Xm4Battery/README.md

 - __3__ yellow - 30%
 - __2__ orange - 20%
 - __!__ red - 10%
+- __X__ - headphones disconnected.
+- __%__ - headphones disconnected, the last known battery level was low (30% or lower).

-- __X__ - headphones disconnected, transparent background.
-A tooltip displays the last known battery level and the last known date/time of the headphone connection.
+When headphones are disconnected, a tooltip displays the last known battery level and the last known date/time of the headphone connection.

 `Right Mouse Button` opens a context menu: